Merhbene/holbertonschool-machine_learning/unsupervised_learning/0x00-dimensionality_reduction/README.md

 * t-SNE(T- distributed Stochastic Neighbor Embedding) is also a method to reduce the dimension.
 It takes a set of points in a high-dimensional space and find a faithful representation of those points in a lower-dimensional space.

-=> t-SNE is capable of capturing much of the local structure of the high-dimensional data very well, while also revealing global structure such as the presence of clusters at several scales.
+=> t-SNE is capable of capturing much of the local structure of the high-dimensional data very well, while also revealing global structure such as the presence of clusters at several scales.[t-SNE](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf).

 [Visualizing Data using t-SNE ](https://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf)